EricPascolo/CHECK/README.md

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/

-You can also use predefined groups of nodes, like "groupnode1" in the string above.
+**CHECK** allows predefined groups of nodes, like "groupnode1" in the string above.
 These groups of nodes are defined in the file `map.hpc` in *hpc* directory in  **CHECKTEST**.
-When you specify more than one node, the default behavior is to launch a unique job on the all nodes selected with the same architecture; but with the flag `--singleton` **CHECK** launches one job for each node selected in hpc flag (including those defined by a group):
+When you specify more than one node, the default behavior is to launch only one job on the all nodes selected with the same architecture; but with the flag `--singleton` **CHECK** launches one job for each node selected in hpc flag (including those defined by a group):

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/ --singleton